-Do an onion and 5 garlic cloves in some oil, add half head of celery, 2 potatoes, cover with water, bring to boil and simmer til soft then add bowl of gathered nettles, some chives and parsley (optional – feel free to experiment with other herbs), stock cube, salt for a few minutes and blend.
+Do an onion and 5 garlic cloves in some oil.
+Add half head of celery and two potatoes, cover with water, bring to boil and simmer till soft.
+Then add the gathered nettles, some sage and parsley (feel free to experiment with other herbs but sage is great in this), a stock cube and salt to taste.
+Cook for for a few minutes and blend.

 Food for Free by Richard Mabey is a great guide to Britain’s wild foods.
 A favourite reference tool of ours, detailing wild herbs, berries, greens, sea vegetables and fungi.